improvedk/unQuery/README.md

 If you opt to use the static ```DB``` wrapper, unQuery will automatically use the first defined connection string in your configuration file.

-Note that connections will inherit from your machine.config & aspnet.config files, so it may be safest to first clear existing connections and then define the one you want to connection.
+Note that connections will inherit from your machine.config & root web.config files, so it may be safest to first clear existing connections and then define the one you want to connection.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>